Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mapping-types.md

                  # 5
 ```

-To access an item in the list, specify its zero-based index in square brackets:
+To access an item in the list, use its zero-based index:

 ```python
 nums = [1,2,3,4,5]